Microsoft Azure Installation and Support guide

 3. Initial login and setup

-The IBM WebSphere MQ + MidVision RapidDeploy products are shipped with a base binary installation but without the necessary Queue Managers created.
+The MidVision RapidDeploy for MQ products are shipped with a base binary installation but without the necessary Queue Managers created.
 On the first login to the instance, you will be placed into a console wizard, which will guide you through the process of creating and starting IBM WebSphere MQ Queue Managers and other configuration steps.
 The following is an overview of the steps you will be guided through to get started with the installed products on the instance.

 Once the VM instance has started up: